-The PWM outputs are pin-shared with the I/O pins PA4.
-To operate as a PWM output and not as an I/O pin, the correct bits must be set in the CTRL0 register.
-A zero value must also be written to the corresponding bit in the I/O port control register PAC.4 to ensure that the corresponding PWM output pin is setup as an output.
-After these two initial steps have been carried out, and of course after the required PWM value has been written into the PWMn register, writing a high value to the corresponding bit in the output data register PA.4 will enable the PWM data to appear on the pin.
+The PWM outputs are pin-shared with the I/O pins PA4, PC2 and PC3.
+To operate as a PWM output and not as an I/O pin, the correct bits must be set in the CTRL0 and CTRL2 register.
+A zero value must also be written to the corresponding bit in the I/O port control register PAC.4, PCC.2 and PCC.3 to ensure that the corresponding PWM output pin is setup as an output.
+After these two initial steps have been carried out, and of course after the required PWM value has been written into the PWMn register, writing a high value to the corresponding bit in the output data register PA.4, PC.2 and PC.3 will enable the PWM data to appear on the pin.
 Writing a zero value will disable the PWM output function and force the output low.
 In this way, the Port data output registers can be used as an on/off control for the PWM function.
-Note that if the CTRL0 register have selected the PWM function, but a high value has been written to its corresponding bit in the PAC control register to configure the pin as an input, then the pin can still function as a normal input line, with pull-high resistor options.
+Note that if the CTRL0 and CTRL2 registers have selected the PWM function, but a high value has been written to its corresponding bit in the PAC or PCC control register to configure the pin as an input, then the pin can still function as a normal input line, with pull-high resistor options.